melange-re/melange-re.github.io/docs/learn.md

 ### Generate raw JavaScript

 It is possible to directly write JavaScript code from a Melange file.
-This is unsafe, but it can be useful for prototyping or as a escape hatch.
+This is unsafe, but it can be useful for prototyping or as an escape hatch.

 To do it, we will use the `bs.raw` [extension](https://v2.ocaml.org/manual/extensionnodes.html):